-• 100%-owned CSSC, posted a 28% YoY expansion in its volume of energy sales on account of improved customer base during the year in review.

-- 2. Management and service fees declined by 51% YoY to Php 102.6 mn.
+- 100%-owned CSSC, posted a 28% YoY expansion in its volume of energy sales on account of improved customer base during the year in review. - 2.
+Management and service fees declined by 51% YoY to Php 102.6 mn.
 This was due to the non-renewal of some contracts.
 The Company and VEC had a combined management and service fee income of Php 210.2 mn as of end-2020. - 3.
 Engineering service income went down by 62% YoY, which was mainly attributed to: - A 62% YoY drop in the topline performance of 60%-owned WMP.
-In 2020, WMP's revenues were driven by non-recurring engineering service contracts for the upgrade of a bulk water treatment facility, which were substantially completed in the same year.
+In 2020, WMP's revenues were driven by non-recurring engineering service contracts, which were substantially completed in the same year.
 These outweighed the revenues from service contracts as of end-2021. - Lower revenue from Corenergy's engineering solutions business (down by 63% YoY) in 2021.
-Corenergy had a one-time engineering supply contract amounting to Php 6.8 mn in 2020. - 4.
+Corenergy had a one-time engineering supply contract in 2020. - 4.
 The Company's share in the net earnings of associates and joint ventures as of end-December 2021 amounted to Php 1.8 bn, representing a 16% YoY increase from Php 1.5 bn.
 This was a result of the following: - VECO, the Company's distribution utility, recorded a 29% YoY rise in its bottomline contribution, from Php 579.0 mn to Php 745.6 mn.
 The drop in operating expense (down by 11% YoY) and interest expense (lower by 10% YoY) due to lower debt availments mainly accounted for VECO's expansion in net earnings as of end-2021.
 Energy sales volume marginally rose by 1% during the year in review. - 40%-owned AHI posted a 22% YoY increase in its income contribution to Php 338.2 mn from Php 277.6 mn.
 This was driven by the increase in profitability of its associate, CEDC.
 Higher spot market prices resulted to a 78% YoY growth in energy sales of CEDC at the WESM.
-The lower maintenance costs (down by 46% YoY) and interest expense (21% lower YoY) resulting from principal loan payments further enhanced the company's profitability for the year. - 20%-owned TVI showed a 94% YoY rise in its income contribution to Php 180.6 mn from Php 93.2 mn.
+The lower maintenance costs and interest expense resulting from principal loan payments further enhanced the company's profitability for the year. - 20%-owned TVI showed a 94% YoY rise in its income contribution to Php 180.6 mn from Php 93.2 mn.
 This was mainly attributed to the 72% YoY rise in volume of energy sold and the spike in spot market prices at the WESM.
 Further to this, TVI saw a 9% YoY rise in volume of energy sold from contracts with RES customers.
 Lower debt service cost after a loan prepayment and principal amortization, and reduced operating expenses also contributed to the enhanced profitability. - 40%-owned CPPC recorded an earnings contribution of Php 221.1 mn, 109% higher YoY.
 WESM revenues rose by 324% YoY on the back of a 190% YoY increase in WESM energy sales volume and the spike in spot market prices.
-Reduced maintenance costs (100% lower YoY) further boosted CPPC's bottomline. - 40%-owned Prism Energy, a RES, contributed earnings of Php 21.3 mn, 87% ahead of the Php 11.4 mn in earnings contribution last year.
-The robust performance can be attributed to the 22% YoY rise in energy sales arising from the enhanced margin per kWh and lower operating expenses, significantly contracted services (dropped by 26% YoY) and taxes and licenses (a 44% contraction YoY), as of end-2021.
+Reduced maintenance costs further boosted CPPC's bottomline.

+• 40%-owned Prism Energy, a RES, contributed earnings of Php 21.3 mn, 87% ahead of the Php 11.4 mn in earnings contribution last year.
+The robust performance can be attributed to the 22% YoY rise in energy sales arising from the enhanced margin per kWh and lower operating expenses as of end-2021.